jatintop/analysismodel/README.md

 ## Contact

-For any queries or suggestions, please contact [your email address].
+For any queries or suggestions, please contact jatintopakar@yahoo.com.

 ---